readyready15728/misc/epub-recompression.md

 10. Give your new EPUB the once-over.
 Is the new EPUB substantially smaller than the old one?
 Do the images display properly?
 Is the image quality adequate?
-If so, congratulations on your new, smaller EPUB.
+If so, congratulations on your new, smaller EPUB!
 If not, try again with different parameters.
 If you suspect something is wrong with my procedure, please inform me and I will see what can be done about it.